itschaaf/farm-check/README.md

 ## Output

 The tool outputs:
+- Device: Name of the device being checked
 - SMART: Power-on hours from SMART attributes
-- FARM: Power-on hours from Seagate FARM log
+- FARM: Power-on hours from Seagate FARM log (N/A for non-Seagate drives)
 - RESULT:
   - PASS: If the difference between SMART and FARM hours is ≤ 1
-  - FAIL: If the difference is > 1, suggesting potential fraud
+  - FAIL: If the difference is > 1, suggesting potential fraud (shown in red if terminal supports color)
+  - SKIP: If the drive is not a Seagate drive (no FARM data available)

 ## How it Works

 1. Uses smartmontools to read both SMART and FARM power-on hour values
+2. Detects if the drive is a Seagate drive by checking for FARM data
+3. For Seagate drives:
-2. Calculates the absolute difference between these values
+   - Calculates the absolute difference between SMART and FARM values
-3. Reports PASS if the difference is 1 hour or less
+   - Reports PASS if the difference is 1 hour or less
-4. Reports FAIL if the difference is greater, indicating possible tampering
+   - Reports FAIL if the difference is greater, indicating possible tampering
+4. For non-Seagate drives:
+   - Reports SKIP as FARM data is not available
+   - Still displays SMART hours for reference

 ## Security Warning